Skip to main content

 Generate Partition Images

-See the corresponding section of bianbu 2.1/2.2 ROOTFS creation.
+See the corresponding section in bianbu 2.1/2.2 ROOTFS creation.

 Create Firmware